sgorgun/hash-table-task-python/README_short.md

-# Hash table (Python)
+# Hash table

+## Purpose

-Set of programming assignments that are designed to test knowledge of hash table data structure.
+The coding exercises are designed to test knowledge of the following concepts:

+* Hash Table data structure and its API
+* Collisions resolution via the chaining (bucketing) method

+## Overview

+The coding exercises cover the following practical problems:
-## Problem 1: Implement HashTable with chaining
+* Implementing Hash Table with chaining

-Implement a HashTable interface **without using any hash table libraries**.

-## Problem 2: Find two numbers that add up to a given target

-Given an array of integers `values` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.

-## Problem 3: Repeated DNA Sequences

-Given a string `dna_sequence` that represents a **DNA sequence**, return all the `8`**-letter-long** sequences (substrings) that occur more than once in a DNA molecule.
-You may return the answer in **any order**.
+* 2-SUM problem
+* Finding all repeated patterns in DNA sequence